-The XenApp Server adapter, provided by Flexera, allows you to collect software inventory from Citrix XenApp and import it into FlexNet Manager Suite.
-Depending on the type of virtualized applications being served, the evidence appears in either the installer evidence list (for App-V or streaming profile applications delivered through XenApp), or in the file evidence list (for file-based applications managed through XenApp).
+The XenApp server adapter, provided by Flexera, allows you to collect software inventory from Citrix Virtual Apps (formerly Citrix XenApp) and import it into FlexNet Manager Suite.
+Depending on the type of virtualized applications being served, the evidence appears in either the installer evidence list (for App-V or streaming profile applications delivered through Citrix Virtual Apps), or in the file evidence list (for file-based applications managed through Citrix Virtual Apps).